trackier/android_sdk/README.md

     private void revenueEventsTracking(){
         // Below are the example of inbuilt events function calling
-        //The arguments - "TrackierEvent.LOGIN" passed in the event class is Events id TrackierEvent event = new TrackierEvent("sEMWSCTXeu");
+        // The arguments - "TrackierEvent.LOGIN" passed in the event class is Events id TrackierEvent event = new TrackierEvent("sEMWSCTXeu");

-        //Passing the revenue events be like below example event.revenue = 2.5; //Pass your generated revenue here. event.currency = "USD"; //Pass your currency here.
+        // Passing the revenue events be like below example event.revenue = 2.5; // Pass your generated revenue here. event.currency = "USD"; // Pass your currency here.

         TrackierSDK.trackEvent(event);
         Log.d("TAG", "onClick: event_track ");